litzenbergerm/fg-scenery-loww/README.md

 Make sure to have write access to your flightgear root directory.

-Make a backup copy of Scenery/Objects/e010n40/e016n48,../e016n47, ../e017n47 they will be overwritten!
+Make a backup copy of Scenery/Objects/e010n40/e016n48 and Scenery/Terrain/e010n40/e016n48, they will be overwritten!

 Copy the content of repo folder 'output' into your flightgear root directory.

-Note: This package does currently not contain the terrain, it must be downloaded and installed before.